charlesagyemang/android_with_devless_backend/README.md

 create a new project in android studio by following the wizard and choosing your preferences.
 Onve that is done go to step two.

 ### Step One
-Download this zip file which contains the devless package and unzip it in your local
+Download this zip file [here](https://drive.google.com/drive/u/0/folders/0B3FToPzFdRiXZVh2dE52R1VFemc "Title")  which contains the devless package and unzip it in your local

 ### Step two
 Enter android studio and navigate to where your java projects are and paste the folder there.
 Thats it! you can bow start configuring and using the package which I will show you briefly after I do the walk through for those who want to set upfrom scratch